sudarshan070/js_closure/practice/scope.md

 }

 outer();
+// I love this movie called ${movie.toUpperCase()
+// we written any thing in console is in string its return as its value
 ```

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)